-As a Certified Business Intermediary and owner of a lower mergers and acquisitions and upper main street business brokerage firm, I get to speak with many individuals on a weekly basis about selling their business.
+As a Certified Business Intermediary that specializes in lower mergers and acquisitions and upper main street business brokerage, I get to speak with many individuals on a weekly basis about selling their business.

 Recently I had an owner of a lower middle market business explain to me how frustrating it is to work so hard to build their business up throughout the years and to have to pay so much out in commissions to a business brokerage firm when it is time to sell it.

 Trust me I understand and have paid out a hefty commission on the sale of my own in the past.

 I like to compare the services of a real estate firm to a business brokerage firm and the amount of time and money invested in each to accomplish the goal of successfully selling your asset for maximum profit.

 Like most people, have never enjoyed paying out real estate commissions on the sale of my homes in the past either, yet I knew it was not in my wheelhouse at the time to try and sell it for maximum profit on my own, and it was worth the investment to leave it to the professionals.
 Low and behold, the purchases and sales of several homes throughout the years were successfully accomplished.

 Unlike selling a home, selling a business is a much more complex process.
 Not only does a Broker help keep clients out of lawsuits, but we also remain a neutral mediator between the parties to keep the emotions in check.
 Also, there are customer, employee, and vendor confidentiality issues to contend with, and a business owner needs to focus on running the business to maintain and grow sales.